Skip To Main Content

 Beginning Band is designed for students with no prior wind or percussion instrumental experience.
 The class focuses on proper instrument care, playing posture, tone production, embouchure, breathing techniques, tuning and intonation, tonguing and slurring, percussion technique, time signatures 4/4, 3/4, and 2/4, key signatures of Concert B-flat, E-flat, F, and C major with corresponding scales, Concert B-flat chromatic scale, melodic understanding, symbols and terms, notation and composition, multicultural perspectives on music, concert etiquette, self-reflection.
 Regular home practice is expected and is part of the student’s grade.
 Private lessons are always encouraged.
 Several performances a year will demonstrate mastery of technical and musical demands.

-Beginning English Language Development (ELD)
+Beginning English Language Development

 This course is designed for students who are at the beginning level of proficiency in English.
 ELD learning targets drive instruction in speaking, reading, writing, and listening.
 Opportunities will be given for practicing and scoring benchmark work samples in the areas of speaking, reading, writing, and listening.